 Tip: A special changing of the guards will take place every Sunday at 11 AM.

 Crossing the Syntagma Square you walk strait into the shopping district of Athens.
 At Ermou street you will find the popular shops like H&M, Mango, Zara, Sephora and so on.
 My feet were killing me by now and wanted to relax a bit before dinner.
 That is why I ordered a Uber, which in Athens means a regulated normal taxi but order it via the Uber app, to my hotel.

 Most of the tourist go to Plaka, which is the busy and popular neighborhood in Athens.
 I love to go off the tourist traps.
 Today that didn’t work that well, but seeing the highlights in Athens you need to follow the main stream.
 I booked my hotel Neratzia Rooms in the Koukaki neighborhood, this is less touristic and close to all the hot spots.
 I really recommend you to stay at Neratzia Rooms.
 The rooms are clean, stylish and affordable and the main big plus is the breakfast that is served at the Neratzia Café Bristro next door and served by the friendly Popi.

 Only 50 meters from the hotel the lively street Geor.
 Olimpiou/Olympian is located.
 This is really going local!!

 Everybody was drinking a Freddo Coffee and getting together in this popular street.
-I walked up and down to get a good feeling and ended up to drink my first local Freddo Cappuccino at Yubaba and dinner at Little Venice (Hikpή Bεvεtίa).
-In Greece the meze are popular, these are the Greek tapas.
-That is very nice to taste all the different kind of Greek flavors!
+I walked up and down to get a good feeling and ended up drinking my first local Freddo Cappuccino at Yubaba and had dinner at Little Venice (Hikpή Bεvεtίa).
+In Greece the mezze are popular, these are the Greek tapas.
+Nice to taste all the different kind of Greek flavors!
 Perfect for my first Greek dinner!!